- Tops Day Nursery Limited and Tops Day Nurseries Limited (“Tops”) is a provider of childcare services and Early Years Education (Services).

 - Tops reserves the right to amend these Terms and Conditions and any Tops policies at their discretion but with four weeks’ notice to you.
 Any changes will take effect four weeks after notification.
-Variations are subject to change as set out in clauses 45 and 3.66.

 You will pay all Fees that you owe under this Agreement without any set-off, counterclaim, deduction or withholding of any kind, except when it may be required by law.

 - If any clause of this Agreement (or part of any provision) is or becomes illegal, invalid or unenforceable, the legality, validity and enforceability of any other clause of this Agreement will not be affected.